blockwatch-cc/tezos-api/content/api.md

 CSV files always include a header containing the requested column names in the requested order.
 Columns are separated by comma (ASCII 44, UTF-8 0x2C).

 When downloading a CSV file you may add an optional `filename` query argument (ASCII only, 128 characters max, no path separators) which will be used in the Content-Disposition header.
-Suffix `.csv` isautomatically appended if missing.
+Suffix `.csv` is automatically appended if missing.

 ### JSON Bulk Arrays

 Large JSON results such as lists and time-series use a more optimized (less verbose) formatting.
 Instead of regular JSON objects with named key/value pairs we use **bulk arrays**, i.e. two levels of nested JSON arrays without keys.
-An outer array contains result rows or datapoints.
+An outer array contains result rows or data points.
 The inner arrays contain lists of columns.
 To control which columns are returned and their order use the `columns` query parameter.

 Note: As we keep adding new fields to tables and time-series the default order of JSON bulk arrays may change over time.
 To ensure that our API always returns the field order you expect, use the `columns` query argument.
 The order of columns you specify is exactly the order that's returned.